NaN8279/JHTTP/README.md

 When the user makes a request, the following happens:

-First, the server will call the `onRequest(request)` function with information about the request the user made.
+First, the server will call the `onRequest(request, document, user)` function with information about the request the user made.

-Then, the function gets the IP of the client and returns it.
+Then, the function gets the IP of the client and sets the element with the id `ip` to it.

 Lastly, the server displays the return value of the function to the user.